Mitochondrial Oxidative Phosphorylation Disorders

 The following disorders are conditions with a known phenotype/genotype correlation.
 Other less well-defined defects in mitochondrial function exist.
 Additionally, there are a number of conditions in which a genetic defect causes secondary mitochondrial dysfunction.

 This disease is characterized by acute or subacute bilateral central vision loss caused by retinal degeneration.
 Onset usually occurs in the patient’s 20s or 30s but can occur from childhood to adulthood.
 Male:female ratio is 4:1.
-Many mutations have been defined, but 3 common ones account for 90% of those in European patients.
-LHON pedigrees usually show a pattern of maternal inheritance typical of mitochondrial disorders.
+Many mitochondrial DNA mutations have been defined, but 3 common ones account for 90% of those in European patients.
+LHON pedigrees usually show a pattern of maternal inheritance typical of mitochondrial disorders that involve mutations of mtDNA.

 This progressive disorder is characterized by uncontrolled muscle contractions (myoclonic seizures), dementia, ataxia, and myopathy, which shows ragged-red fibers (indicating mitochondrial proliferation) with specialized stains when biopsied.
 Mutations are in the mitochondrial tRNAlys gene.
 Heteroplasmy is common; thus, expression is variable.

-These disorders are characterized by ophthalmoplegia, ptosis, atypical retinitis pigmentosa, ragged-red fiber myopathy, ataxia, deafness, and cardiomyopathy typically occurring before age 20 yr.
-Most mutations involve contiguous deletion/duplication of part of the mitochondrial transfer RNA and other protein-coding genes.
+These disorders are characterized by ophthalmoplegia, ptosis, atypical retinitis pigmentosa, ragged-red fiber myopathy, ataxia, deafness, and cardiomyopathy typically occurring before age 20 years.